IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 ### Debugging
 > [!TIP]
-> In order to debug the library funtionality, you can add the `-DESPASYNCHTTPUPDATESERVER_DEBUG` Build Flag to your environment.
+> In order to debug the library functionality, you can add the `-DESPASYNCHTTPUPDATESERVER_DEBUG` Build Flag to your environment.
 >
 > This will enable the library to print logs to the Serial.